tychay/gistpress/readme.txt

 In addition GistPress3 adds the following:

 * Support for shortcodes in the style of JetPack/WordPress.com
+* Support for url="" instead of id=""
+* Non-parsed gist content is simply treated as a comment (it is removed on output).

 TODO:

-* Support for url="" instead of id=""
+* Admin panel for preferences
 * Support for "gistpress" shortcode
-* Admin panel for preferences

 == Installation ==